Snowfable/home-ed-resources/index.md

 ## Nature Detectives
 A lot of these can be done in a garden, or if you can get to a remote forest location!
 [Adventure here.](https://naturedetectives.woodlandtrust.org.uk/naturedetectives/)

+## New York Philharmonic Kidzone
+A variety of music related games to play.
+[Play here.](https://www.nyphilkids.org)

 ## Numberphile
 Love numbers?
 Here is a site all about numbers.
 [Number here.](https://www.numberphile.com)